KD-7/LLM-Temperature-Optimisation/README.md

 ensure that the dependencies do not interfere with other projects you may be working on.
 These conflicts may result in incorrect results or errors.

+*If you have already set one up, then make sure to activate it before running the experiment or tests!*

 Example shown for python3.10:
 ```bash
 pip install virtualenv